Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 - Once you have completed those fields click on Automatic Deploys and select the Deploy Branch button, this will then connect to GitHub and a code window will open up below and start to build your app
 - Once it has finished select View and you'll be abkle to see any code you wrote to test your repository.

+# Credits & Acknowledgements
+## Credits
+- Nishant Kumar for feedback on site layout, structure and styling.
+- Mentions from the SLACK community
+### Image overlays:
+- Ivan Samkov & CottonBro @[Pexels.com](https://www.pexels.com/) - for the page overlay images
+## Acknowledgements
+- The code base for the project including page structures and functionality was taken from the Boutique Ado project.
+I took on this project idea based on the intention of furthering my knowledge of backend and front end programming.
+- I found the processes, installation of frameworks to be quite challenging at times as the complexity was quite overwhelming but as I have already stated this site was developed for educational purposes and It's quite useful to know how to implement structure in the future.
+Full credit for functionality code base to ckz8780 walkthroughs.